-Trying to design the perfect IVR is like trying to train a dog to run faster than a Porsche.
+Trying to design the perfect Interactive Voice Response (IVR) is like trying to train a dog to run faster than a Porsche.
 The entire paradigm is fundamentally disadvantaged at achieving the task it aims to achieve.

 Press 1 for bad customer service